Conformal blocks, parahoric torsors and Borel-Weil-Bott: Loop groups and Bruhat--Tits group schemes

 \subsection{Some attributes of facets}

-Let ${\tt F}_x \subset \cA$ be a facet.
-We denote by $\cG_{{\tt F}_x}$ the parahoric group scheme over $\cO_x$ with fraction field $K_x$ (see \cite[Section 1.7]{bt}) at any point $x \in X$.
-Recall the loop groups and the parahoric loop group representing the following functors:
+Let ${\tt F} \subset \cA$ be a facet.
+We denote by $\cG_{{\tt F}}$ the parahoric group scheme over a discrete valuation ring $\cO$ with fraction field $K$ (see \cite[Section 1.7]{bt}).
+Recall the loop group and the parahoric loop group representing the following functors: